 This article marks the start of the third season of your summer series (see Related articles) for the whole of August, providing you with more trivial yet practical reading.
-It doesn't mean you should bother to post any comment as sharing should never be a one-way process.
+It doesn't mean you should not bother to post any comment as sharing should never be a one-way process.
 The all-for-my-ass mindset or familiar crappy remarks such as “no one asked you” or “you agreed to it” cannot be free of consequences (especially with karmic returns being so much quicker nowadays).
 Except that in that mindset you hardly ever see the correlations with what befalls on you.
 Such a shame since everyone could enjoy a much better life.
 But only fate can force you to change or stay in a rut.

 She burns like the sun

 And I can't look away

 And she'll burn our horizons

 Incidentally, talking of karma, last June yours truly has been stupid enough to stay out in the sun during the hottest hours of the day in a the Tuileries Gardens in Paris and the price was hot as hell.
 My excuse is that I was meeting an old friend of 30 years ago and we had billions things to talk about.
 Nonetheless I should have prepared for a chance in weather conditions and anticipated an eventual twist of HAARP in the midst of all this downpour and cold and get some sunscreen made beforehand.
 A lesson I won't forget.